ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 - `node` - Anchors the tooltip to the highlighted node
 - `pointer` - Anchors the tooltip to the mouse pointer

-For series with markers, such as `line`, `area`, `scatter` and `bubble`, where each data point is represented by a marker, the default tooltip `position.type` is `node`.
+For series with markers, such as `line`, `area`, and `scatter`, where each data point is represented by a marker, the default tooltip `position.type` is `node`.
 This means that the tooltip will be positioned above the highlighted marker node.

-For series without markers, such as `bar`,`column`, `histogram`, `treemap`, `pie` and `doughnut`, where each data point is represented by a fixed shape, for example a rectangle or a pie sector, the default tooltip `position.type` is `pointer`.
+For series without markers, such as `bar`,`column`, `histogram`, `treemap` and `pie`, where each data point is represented by a fixed shape, for example a rectangle or a pie sector, the default tooltip `position.type` is `pointer`.
 This means that the tooltip will follow the mouse pointer as it moves over the shapes.

 The `xOffset` and `yOffset` properties in `tooltip.position` options define the distance in pixels from the tooltip to the anchor point: